Step Two: Enrollment in Your Second Course

 Other important considerations as you think about courses:

 - Program Requirements: Some programs of study, especially those in the natural sciences, require that you take certain courses during your first year.
-So, it is important that you review all of the information in the Academic Department and Program Information section carefully to be sure that you get off to a good start.
+So it is important that you review all of the information in the Academic Departments/Programs and Courses section carefully to be sure that you get off to a good start.

-- Advanced Placement Credit: If you have completed any Advanced Placement exams, be sure to have the Educational Testing Service (ETS) send the results to the Registrar's office at St. Lawrence University.
+- Advanced Placement Credit: If you have completed any Advanced Placement exams, be sure to have the Educational Testing Service (ETS) send the results to the Registrar's office, St. Lawrence University, 23 Romoda Drive, Canton, NY 13617.
 Decisions as to what AP scores count for which courses are made department by department, and the Registrar will determine whether you will get specific course credit for any AP exams.
 Click here for general information about AP credit.